mandober/rust-debrief/items/modules.md

 # Modules

+- a crate contains a tree of nested module scopes whose
+- topmost module is _anonymous_ mod (from POV of paths within the module)
+- an item within a crate has a canonical module path denoting its location within the crate's module tree.
+- every source file is a module, although modules can nest in a single file.
-- module is a container for items; modules can nest arbitrarily.
+- module is a container for items
 - _module item_ is a module, surrounded in braces, named, prefixed with`mod`.
-- module item introduces a new named module into the tree of modules making up a crate.
+It introduces a new named module into the tree of modules that make up a crate.

-- topmost module of every crate is _anonymous module_; all other items within the crate have paths within the module tree of the crate.
-- module resolution:
+## Module resolution
+- in `use` statements modules are resolved from the root module.
+- in code blocks modules are resolved relative to root module (main.rs).

+Resolution
 - `use` resolves paths relative to the top module:
-    `use foo::bar::baz` resolves foo relative to the **top** mod, main.rs
+  `use foo::bar::baz` resolves foo relative to the top module, main.rs
 - in code, paths are resolved relative to the current module:
   `foo::bar::baz` resolves relative to the **current** mod
 - Imports
   - `extern crate` and `use` act as if they were defining the imported item in the current module, like a symbolic link.
   - `use foo::bar::baz` resolves the path relative to the root module
-  - path `foo::bar::baz` resolves relative to the current module Path overrides
+  - path `foo::bar::baz` resolves relative to the current module
+- Path overrides
   - path `::foo::bar::baz` always resolves relative to the root module
   - path `self::foo::bar::baz` always resolves relative to the current module
   - path `super::foo::bar::baz` always resolves relative to the parent module

-An example of a module:
+## An example of a module:

 ```rust
 mod math {